Open-Gea/Backend-Open-Gea/README.md

-PG_DATABASE_LOCAL= # Name of the database to connect to PORT= # Port number for your application server JWT_SECRET= # Secret key for JSON Web Tokens (can be whatever you like)
+PG_DATABASE_LOCAL= # Name of the database to connect to PORT= # Port number for your application server JWT_SECRET= # Secret key for JSON Web Tokens (can be whatever you like) YVY_URL_LOCAL= # http://localhost/{frontend-port} the port where yvy app will run in navigator locally COUNTRIES_API=https://flagcdn.com #(open api)
 ```

 ### Special Indication for the rest of environments

 #### Mailing
-For mailing the original project use gmail service.
+For mailing the yvy project use gmail service.
 You can use your own gmail account or change the mailing service by develope specific one accourding to your needs.

+Check out how to create your own gmail password app within your google account througth this [link](https://support.google.com/accounts/answer/185833?hl=en)

 The modules that use mailing service are: